Hearth & Hand with Magnolia by Chip & Joanna Gaines

 - Platinum (Pt): 183 +/- 61 ppm

-Please continue reading below image.
+Please continue reading below the image.

-Plain Light Green Glaze On Handle (image above)
+Plain Light Green Glaze on Handle (image above)

 - Lead (Pb): 72 +/- 22 ppm